Outbreak Response Plan

 An Infection Control Employee attestation on facility letterhead from the administrator with the facility name and license number stating the facility has implemented a respiratory protection program that complies with the OSHA respiratory protection standard for employees.

-The facility will have an adequate emergency stockpile of PPE, essential cleaning and disinfection supplies so that staff, residents and family/visitors can adhere to recommended infection prevention and control practices.
+The facility will have an ongoing audit program for supplies that include PPE, hand sanitizer and cleaning supplies so that staff, residents, and family/visitors can adhere to recommended infection prevention and control practices.

 The facility has essential cleaning and disinfection supplies on hand in the event of a supply chain disruption.